wxxedu/obsidianki4/README.md

 You can install this Add-on by downloading the `obsidianki 4.ankiaddon` file from the releases section of GitHub and double click on it.

+You can also download from AnkiWeb: [Obsidianki 4 Addon Page](https://ankiweb.net/shared/info/620260832).
+The code for this add-on is 620260832.

 ## How to Use

 Before starting to use, you will have to install Obsidianki's template, without which Obsidianki would not work.
 To do so, go to Anki's Add-ons folder, open the folder "Obsidianki 4", and find `Obsidianki 4.apkg`.
 Double click on it to install.
 You can also download it from GitHub.